crocodile2u/validity/README.md

 * Easy to override error messages for each and every validation rule: if you don't specify an error message, then a default one is selected from the language class.
 If a message is provided for a rule, that message is used.
 * When dealing with strings, potentially malicious unicode characters are not allowed, for better security.

+## Examples

+A few examples can be found in the _examples_ folder.
+The easiest way to see them is to let your web-server serve these scripts: I simply symlink the examples folder below my localhost's _$root_.

 ## Code example

 ```php